Wood & Marble Pedestal Stand + More

 YES…It does…. and I can prove it.

-Valentine’s Day is coming up and today I am taking part in the Heartfelt and Handmade Valentine Blog Hop.
-I don’t decorate for the occasion, but do like to put out a doily candle or two, along with some pink roses.
+Valentine’s Day is coming up, I don’t decorate for the occasion, but do like to put out a doily candle or two, along with some pink roses.

 My Valentine’s Day focus usually is on what to serve for a romantic dinner for two. :-)

 This year, Ed and I are both trying to eat less.
 We have not cut out any food groups, but are just eating less of everything we enjoy.

 We will probably have filet and some steamed veggies for dinner along with a glass of red wine.

 For dessert, we are going to have cake, but instead of making or buying a whole cake that we would just end up eating (don’t want to do that) or throwing it away…total waste.

 Instead, I plan to buy a single chocolate cake slice from the local bakery that we will split.
 Or to create this post… a slice from a frozen Pepperidge Farm Chocolate Cake found in the frozen food aisle at the supermarket. :-)